 - Collecting money owed to your business;

-- Defending against trademark and copyright claims.
+- Enforcing your trademark and copyright claims;